 Another option is to reuse the spent battery, which still has plenty of energy left in it.
 Luckily, many materials and heavy metals can be reused.
 In Japan, Nissan battery contents are being reused in streetlights, while in Paris, Renault batteries are backing up elevators.
 In Australia, Aceleron recycles batteries for use in electricity storage, solar energy storage, and electric bicycles.
 At GM in Michigan, old Chevy Volt battery contents power its data center.

-Recycling and reusing EV batteries is getting more and more important as more Evs are sold, and more companies are getting in on the action.
-According to Greentech media, Dane Parker, chief sustainability officer at General Motors, said in an interview that “creating a circular supply chain for EV batteries is one of the company’s central efforts to reduce its environmental footprint.
+Recycling and reusing EV batteries is getting more and more important as more EVs are sold, and more companies are getting in on the action.
+Dane Parker, chief sustainability officer at General Motors, said in an interview that “creating a circular supply chain for EV batteries is one of the company’s central efforts to reduce its environmental footprint.
 He said GM designed its new Ultium battery pack with second-life applications in mind and is currently working with partners to develop a business case around battery reuse.”